hexa-org/policy-orchestrator/CONTRIBUTING.md

 ### Project Roles

-* **Contributors** are anyone that engages on a regular basis with the Hexa project by updating documentation, doing code reviews, creating or responding to issues, contributing code, and so on.
+* **Contributors** are anyone that engages on a regular basis with the Hexa-IDQL project by updating documentation, doing code reviews, creating or responding to issues, contributing code, and so on.

 * **Maintainers** are the team responsible for overall project governance and project direction.
 Maintainers have final